Garyson1204/HGINet/README.md

 ------

-> This work has been accepted by the IEEE Transactions on Image Processing (TIP).
+> This work has been accepted by IEEE Transactions on Image Processing (TIP).

 > The training and testing experiments are conducted using PyTorch with 4 NVIDIA GeForce RTX 3090 GPUs of 24 GB Memory.